 A large bushfire is threatening the safety of residents of Perth.
 However, as this threat continues to develop, the city of Perth currently remains in a COVID-19 lockdown.

 The bushfire first started near Wooroloo, a town near to the city.
 The authorities were first alerted to this fire on Monday 1st February at 12 noon.
 In the past few days, the fire has grown rapidly and has spread across the rural hills that are situated around the north-east edge of Perth.

 The city is currently immersed in dense smoke, and the sky has been coloured a dark orange.

 This situation is unprecedentedly difficult, especially as the local government is attempting to deal with these two threats at the same time.
 However, Australia has not been impacted by the pandemic as significantly as many other countries have been.
 As a result, their COVID-19 case numbers remain relatively low.

-To keep the population as safe as possible, the Australian government has decided to recommend that residents threatened by the bushfires can break lockdown restrictions if the risk of the fire forces them to do so.
+In order to keep the population as safe as possible, the Australian government has taken the decision to recommend that residents threatened by the bushfires can break lockdown restrictions if the risk of the fire forces them to do so.